sass/sass/accepted/first-class-calc.md

 > definition defines a notion of possible-compatiblity for numbers with more
 > complex units, but in practice these numbers are already flagged as errors
 > prior to any possible-compatibility checks.

+### Special Number

+Replace the definition of [special number string] with the following definition:

+[special number string]: ../spec/functions.md#special-number-string

+A *special number* is either:

+* a calculation, or
+* an unquoted string that CSS will recognize as a function that may return a number.
+For the purposes of Sass, this is any unquoted string that begins with `calc(`, `var(`, `env(`, `clamp(`, `min(`, or `max(`.
+This matching is case-insensitive.

+In addition, replace all references to special number strings with references to special numbers.

 ## Syntax